mjyc/awesome-robotics-projects/README.md

 but not robotics-specific

+- [balena](https://www.balena.io/) - The infrastructure you need to develop, deploy, and manage fleets of connected devices at scale
 - [MENDER](https://mender.io/) - Over-the-Air Software Updates for IoT Devices
 - [Synpse](https://synpse.net/) - Deploy.
 Monitor.
 Manage.
 - [aviator](https://www.aviator.co/) - Keep builds green with a highly customizable merge queue